gabrielsc1998/go-rate-limiter/readme.md

 ### Description

-This is a simple rate limiter written in Go.
-It uses a token bucket algorithm to limit the rate of requests.
-The rate limiter is implemented as a middleware and can be used with any HTTP server.
+This is a simple rate limiter written in Go and is implemented as a middleware and can be used with any HTTP server.

 ### How to config